Virtual-Coffee/task-challenges/task-challenges/README.md

-# Task Challenges
+# Task Challenges Directory

-Below is a list of task challenges contained within this directory.
+Below is the list of task challenges contained within this repository.
+Refer to the [README](../README.md) if you have any questions.

 ## Beginner Task Challenges